-Operational risks refer to the risk of losses occurring because of the inadequacy or failure of internal processes or as a result of events triggered by employee-related, system-induced or external factors.
-Within the overall framework of operational risks, we pay particularly close attention to business process and data quality risks, compliance risks, outsourcing risks, fraud risks, personnel risks, information security risks and business interruption risks.
+Operational risks refer to the risk that arises from inadequate or failed internal processes, or from personnel and systems, or from external events.
+Within the overall framework of operational risks, we pay particularly close attention to business continuity risks, business process and data quality risks, compliance risks, fraud risks, human resources risks, information security risks and outsourcing risks.

-In contrast to underwriting risks (e.g. the reserve risk), which we enter into in a deliberate and controlled manner in the context of our business activities, operational risks are an indivisible part of our business activities.
+In contrast to underwriting risks (e. g. the reserve risk), which we enter into in a deliberate and controlled manner in the context of our business activities, operational risks are an indivisible part of our business activities.
 The focus is therefore on risk minimisation.
 With the aid of half-yearly Group-wide self-assessments, in which all relevant corporate operations are actively involved, we determine the maturity level of our risk management system for operational risks and define action fields for improvements.
-The assessment is carried out by evaluating the maturity level of the corporate governance, the risk management function and the respective risk identification, analysis, assessment, steering, monitoring and reporting.
-The evaluation of the maturity level enables us, among other things, to prioritise operational risks.
-In order to calculate the capital commitment in our internal capital model we perform extensive scenario analyses using the same tool and take the findings as a basis for specifying the parameters for the stochastic model.
+The assessment is carried out by evaluating the maturity level of the corporate governance, the risk management function and the respective risk identification, analysis, evaluation, steering, monitoring and reporting.
+The assessment of the maturity level enables us, among other things, to prioritise operational risks.
+In order to calculate the capital commitment in our internal capital model we perform extensive scenario analyses and take the findings as a basis for specifying the parameters for the stochastic model.
 In this context, experts across all disciplines establish assumptions for the loss frequency and losses in joint workshops.
 In addition, internal loss events and near-losses are systematically recorded and examined with an eye to possible measures for improving the control system.
-The internal data are enhanced with insights gained from external events.
-External data is received via public channels and via a non-public loss data consortium.
+The internal data are enhanced with insights gained from external events, which either become known through public channels or were reported through a loss data consortium of which we are a member.

 Regular quarterly risk reporting to the Risk Committee and the Executive Board takes place with regard to all operational risks.
-In the context of the reporting, risks are also evaluated on the basis of the respective key risk indicators.
+In the context of the reporting, risks are also evaluated on the basis of risk indicators.